 A MME UE S1AP ID shall be allocated so as to uniquely identify the UE over the S1 interface within the MME.
 When an eNB receives MME UE S1AP ID it shall store it for the duration of the UE-associated logical S1-connection for this UE.
 Once known to an eNB this IE is included in all UE associated S1-AP signalling.
-The MME UE S1AP ID shall be unique within the MME logical node identified by the GUMMEI.
+The MME UE S1AP ID shall be unique within the MME logical node.